Accessibility statement for hus.fi

 - The PDF files have not been tagged properly.

-An effort will be made to correct the shortcomings listed in this statement by the end of 2020.
+An effort will be made to correct the shortcomings listed in this statement.

 How have we tested accessibility?

 The observations in this accessibility statement are based on a third-party assessment of whether the online service meets legal requirements.

 Website was published on 1 October 2020.

 This statement was prepared on 29 September 2020.